makerdao/developer.makerdao.com/dai/1/stability.md

 Ultimately, it's the threat of global settlement which provides the incentive for markets to tend towards the target price of Dai.

-#### Target Rate Feedback Mechanism
+### Target Rate Feedback Mechanism

-The target price `par` is provided via an updatable price feed, `vox`.
-It is pegged to 1 USD in Dai 1.0 but could be updated via TRFM in future versions, allowing the target rate to be automatically adjusted in response to emerging market conditions.
+The target price `par` is provided via an updatable price feed, [vox]({{
+"dai/1/api/vox" | relative_url }}).
+It is pegged to 1 USD in Dai 1.0 but could
+be updated via TRFM in future versions, allowing the target rate to be automatically adjusted in response to emerging market conditions.
 The `vox` component is subject to ongoing economic modelling research.